JayaniLakshika/Monash_PhD_thesis/07-chap7.html.md

 <!-- Screenshots of the **diadim** web application.
 The [video](https://drive.google.com/file/d/1SBcvBrYQtuRlcRrhfKFQXPgaP_TEpldY/view?usp=sharing) shows the implementation. -->
 <!-- ::: -->

+### Lineup protocols to evaluate NLDR sensitivity and structure preservation

+A valuable extension of this work would be to develop lineup-based evaluation protocols (@andreas2009) for NLDR methods.
+Lineups, originally introduced as a statistical inference tool for graphical perception, involve presenting a true data plot randomly embedded among a set of null plots generated under a null model.
+Observers are asked to identify the plot that appears most different, allowing for an assessment of whether a visual structure stands out beyond what might be expected by chance.

+Applied to NLDR, lineups could help evaluate how well a $2-\text{D}$ layout preserves the structure of the original high-dimensional data.
+For example, a lineup could contain one plot of the true NLDR layout and multiple null layouts generated from shuffled or noise-added versions of the data.
+If participants consistently identify the true layout, it suggests that the NLDR method has effectively preserved meaningful structure.

+Lineups could also be extended to study the sensitivity of NLDR methods to hyperparameters.
+Multiple layouts could be shown, each corresponding to a different hyperparameter setting (e.g., number of neighbors in UMAP or perplexity in tSNE), to evaluate whether small parameter changes lead to perceptually different results.
+This would allow researchers to quantify the robustness of each method and guide more stable parameter selection.

 ### Visualising experimental designs